RohanSidhu/CAT125_Website/pages/critiques.md

 #    pattern: pattern_concrete.jpg
     image_fullwidth: judge.jpeg
 ---
-[Geeks for Geeks][1] is a website that explore various computer science topics.
+[Geeks for Geeks][1] is a website that explores various computer science topics.
 They offer a range of interview questions, videos, and sample code for others to see.

 I personally have used Geeks for Geeks in the past and I do appreciate the amount of work and effort that is put into the maintenance of the website.
 However, there are a few flaws that I personally find troubling.